Three weeks ago the UNHCR, without any explanation, was given

 avoid conscription and all returned refugees are subject to arrest and imprisoned

-.
+in forced labour camps.
 Many of these have been used to build the

 hotels and infrastructure that have sprung up along the Red Sea coast to